Twenty Thousand Leagues Under the Seas: Themes and subtext

-The novel alludes to other Frenchmen, including Lapérouse, the celebrated explorer whose two sloops of war vanished during a voyage of global circumnavigation; Dumont d'Urville, a later explorer who found the remains of one of Lapérouse's ships; and Ferdinand de Lesseps, builder of the Suez Canal and nephew of the sole survivor of Lapérouse's ill-fated expedition.
-The Nautilus follows in the footsteps of these men: she visits the waters where Lapérouse's vessels disappeared; she enters Torres Strait and becomes stranded there, as did d'Urville's ship, the Astrolabe; and she passes beneath the Suez Canal via a fictitious underwater tunnel joining the Red Sea to the Mediterranean.
+The novel alludes to other Frenchmen, including Jean-François de Galaup, comte de Lapérouse, the celebrated explorer whose two sloops of war vanished during a circumnavigational voyage; Jules Dumont d'Urville, a later explorer who found the remains of one of Lapérouse's ships; and Ferdinand de Lesseps, builder of the Suez Canal and nephew of the sole survivor of Lapérouse's ill-fated expedition.
+Nautilus follows in the footsteps of these men: it visits the waters where Lapérouse's vessels disappeared; it enters Torres Strait and becomes stranded there, as did d'Urville's ship, the Astrolabe; and it passes beneath the Suez Canal via a fictional underwater passage connecting the Red Sea and the Mediterranean Sea.